As you like it: Localization via paired comparisons: Estimation algorithm and guarantees

 Finally, we set $\widehat\x = \widehat\w[1,\dots,n] / \widehat\w[n+1]$.
 The additional constraint $\norm{\widehat{\w}[1:n]}^2 \le \frac{2R^2}{1+R^2}$ ensures that $\norm{\widehat{\x}}\le R$.
 Note that an important difference between the extended $\nu$-SVM and \eqref{eq:nusvm} is that there is no ``offset'' parameter to be optimized over.
 That is, if we interpret $[\a_i,-\tau_i]$ as ``training examples,'' then $\w := [\x, 1]\in\R^{n+1}$ corresponds to a \emph{homogeneous} linear classifier.
 Note that in the absence of comparison errors, setting $\nu = 0$, we would have a feasible solution with $\xi_i = 0$.

-Unfortunately, \eqref{eq:nusvm} is not convex and a unique global minimum cannot be guaranteed, i.e., there may be multiple solutions $\widehat\x$.
+Unfortunately, due to the norm equality constraint, \eqref{eq:nusvm} is not convex and a unique global minimum cannot be guaranteed, i.e., there may be multiple solutions $\widehat\x$.
 Nevertheless, the following result shows that any local minimum will have certain desirable properties, and in the process also provides guidance on choosing the parameter $\nu$.
 Combined with our previous results, this also allows us to give recovery guarantees.

 \begin{proposition} At {\em any} local minimum $\widehat{\x}$ of \eqref{eq:nusvm}, we have $\frac{1}{m} |\{i:\xi_i>0\}| \le \nu.$ If the corresponding $\rho > 0$, this further implies that $d_H(\cA(\widehat{\x}), \bar\cA(\x)) \le \nu$. \end{proposition}